stomar/deblank/README.md

   use `[sudo] rake install` to install `deblank` and its man page to `/usr/local`,

-- put `deblank` manually into your search path,
+- copy `deblank.rb` under the name `deblank` into your search path,

-- put `deblank` anywhere and invoke it using its full path.
+- put `deblank.rb` anywhere and invoke it using its full path.

 Requirements
 ------------